bigmark222/truck_user_book/src/mesh_first_triangle.md

 <details>
 <summary>Explanation</summary>

-Assemble the mesh by pairing the attribute data with the face list.
-The returned `PolygonMesh` is ready to render or export (e.g., via `write_polygon_mesh` to an OBJ file).
+Construct the mesh by passing the vertex attributes `attrs` and the face index list `faces` to `PolygonMesh::new`.
+Each face index (like `[0, 1, 2]`) points into the attribute array, telling the mesh which positions belong to that face.

+The counter-clockwise order of these indices establishes the **face orientation**, which renderers use for lighting, [backface culling](https://en.wikipedia.org/wiki/Back-face_culling), and generating smooth shading. `PolygonMesh::new` combines these into a fully defined mesh ready for rendering or OBJ export.

 </details>